projen/projen/docs/api/javascript.md

 Adds a task to the project which bundles a specific entrypoint and all of its dependencies into a single javascript output file.

+NOTE: If you are using `bundleCompiledResults` set to true, you must set the `entrypoint` to the path of the compiled output file, not the source file!

 ###### `entrypoint`<sup>Required</sup> <a name="entrypoint" id="projen.javascript.Bundler.addBundle.parameter.entrypoint"></a>

 - *Type:* string